parallel-constitution/parallel-constitution.github.io/pages/faq.md

 The content should be as if it were part of your brain but kept/stored/safeguarded outside of your brain until it is needed.
 See David Allen, GTD and writing things down.

-## _Can we be Delightful?_
+## _Can we be delightful?_

 ### Context / Nature of the Problem

 Hard work without reward is not enjoyable.
 Small endeavors generally have little or no money to offer as reward.
 The work you do is not recognized, remembered or rewarded.
 You are not sure about what you should be doing.
-If you want to do something that is not mindless but mindful, what is the mindful part?The work was done but it was not elegant or satisfying.
+If you want to do something that is not mindless but mindful, what is the mindful part?
+The work was done but it was not elegant or satisfying.
 I ate too fast and I am still hungry.

 ### Objectives